Section I. General Background

 All participants have exactly one hour to farm, and then at the end, we send all of the materials via Mail to the Farmageddon Leader, who then parses out the values of every item using Master Merchant sales data, and assigns a total value (or score) for each participant.
-After all is said and done, the top three farmers win prizes, and all items are donated to the Guild for use in Raffles, Auctions, or to help raise gold to fund our Trader Bids.
+After all is said and done, all farmers are paid 50% of the MM value of their haul in gold.

-Q) Well, what if I’m new to farming, or don’t win a prize?
-What’s in it for me?
+Q) I’m new to farming, or I’m not very efficient at it.
+What’s in it for me, besides the gold?

 A) A few things, actually!

 First of all, every item you contribute to the Guild as a result of Farmageddon is counted towards your xCoin Balance.
 We’re not kidding when we say that the single easiest way to increase your xCoin Balance is to come to Farmageddon – it’s not uncommon for players to raise anywhere from 10,000g – 150,000g+ in a single hour.